-Best Places To Visit In Thimphu Bhutan – Radio Tower Hill

 Best Places To Visit In Thimphu Bhutan – Tashichho Dzong

-Off the Main Town of Thimphu Bhutan, alongside Thimphu River known as Wang Chhu, is one of the best places to visit.
+Off the Main Town, alongside Thimphu River known as Wang Chhu, is one of the Best Places To Visit In Thimphu Bhutan.
 It is known as Tashichho Dzong.
-You can drive there or take a healthy and scenic walk to this fortress monastery that is now the seat of Bhutan’s government.
+You can drive there or take a healthy and scenic walk to this fortress monastery that is now the seat of Bhutan‘s government.

 It is in the same direction as towards Radio Tower, or the National Preserve where the Takin is, but instead of going up the hill, you walk down towards the valley.